telerik/xaml-docs/controls/radwindow/how-to/close-the-radwidnow-through-its-content.md

 ---
 title: Close the RadWindow Through its Content
 page_title: Close the RadWindow Through its Content
-description: Check our "Close the RadWindow Through its Content" documentation article for the RadWindow WPF control.
+description: Check our &quot;Close the RadWindow Through its Content&quot; documentation article for the RadWindow WPF control.
 slug: radwindow-how-to-close-the-radwidnow-through-its-content
 tags: close,the,radwindow,through,its,content
 published: True